Kobudo

 • Kama

 • Weapons must be safe and in good condition (no sharp edges or broken parts).
-Foam or rubber weapons are not allowed.
+Foam or rubber weapons are not permitted.

 2. Kata Performance

-• The kata should be executed as a single, continuous sequence without pauses or restarts.
+• The kata must be performed as a single, continuous sequence without pauses or restarts.

 3. Judging Criteria